 2019 seems to be a transitional year in marketing.
 Between the rise of the technology of AI and the ever-growing need for optimisation, last year could be considered as the inflection point between what was the norm in the last decade and what is likely to become the standard from 2020 onwards.
 This article explores 5 major observations to look into when drafting the next strategy.

 Every area of every business is booming with technological change.
 From platforms to tools to apps, we are witnessing a profound shift and an increase demand for SaaS.
 This also calls for more processes and models, enhancing brand visibility, speed, sales, and encouraging the automation culture.

-1. The new Digital Ground floor will revolutionise the entire end-to-end customer experience
+1. The new digital ground floor will revolutionize the entire end-to-end customer experience

 Artificial Intelligence, representing both a landmark and a significant technological achievement, was deeply transformative for the marketing industry to an extent similar to science fiction.
 AI and IoT have pushed the boundaries for traditional marketing approaches.
 If this new concept was to be put in the adoption curve, it would be transitioning from the Early Adopters to the Early Majority, marking its availability to the masses.

-This, in turn, implies the necessity to have a deep understanding to further personalise and tailor data according to business needs.
+This, in turn, implies the necessity to have a deep understanding to further personalize and tailor data according to business needs.
 Allowing for an enhanced and more retaining User Experience and satisfying customer queries on an individual level.

-2. Marketing Mix Modelling is the new Wild Card for marketers
+2. Marketing Mix Modeling is the new wild card for marketers

-Marketing mix modelling is broadly used to boost advertising campaigns and promotions through improving Return on Investment (ROI).
-Capitalising on the plethora of data and the ease of trackability, as well as the role of Machine Learning in automating lengthy processes, presented new opportunities to better leverage the promises of Marketing Mix Modelling as a methodology.
+Marketing mix modeling is broadly used to boost advertising campaigns and promotions through improving Return on Investment (ROI).
+Capitalizing on the plethora of data and the ease of trackability, as well as the role of Machine Learning in automating lengthy processes, presented new opportunities to better leverage the promises of Marketing Mix Modeling as a methodology.

 3. Finding the golden prospects is key